 3. DHS Hurricane Long 5 – Looping Machine

 - Plies 5+2

 - Head size: Medium-Large 158 mm x 150 mm

 - Fit well with hard Chinese rubber on Forehand, ESN rubber on the backhand

 - Playing style: looping style mid to far.
 Favorite by forehand dominant player.

-Hurricane Long 5 (Check price/ Read reviews/ Order online) is a looping machine.
+Hurricane Long 5 (Check price/ Read reviews) is a looping machine.
 It is fast but has excellent control!
-Good amount of flexibility makes easy to “spin” and “feel” the ball.
-Combined very well with hard rubber on Forehand (like H3NEO 40 degree, or Gold Arc 8 47-50 hardness).
+A good amount of flexibility makes easy to “spin” and “feel” the ball.
+Combined very well with hard rubber on Forehand H3NEO 40 degree, or Gold Arc 8 47-50 hardness).
 This blade is for looping style because it has a good dwell time and large head size.